-J. McFarland Lord
+J. Petty

+Costume Designer:

-Costume Designer: J. Halpert
+J. Halpert

-The Department offers a major in Visual and Performing Arts with various concentrations, and minors in Art History, Studio Arts, Music, Dance, and Theatre Arts.
+The Department offers an Art History, Graphic Design, Studio Arts, and a General major, as well as a Visual and Performing Arts major with concentrations in Music and Theatre Arts.
+Minors in Art History, Dance, Music, Studio Arts, and Theatre Arts are also offered.